ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/auditing-troubleshooting-scenarios.md

 search.appverid:
 - MET150
 - MOE150
-description: "You can use the Office 365 audit log search tool to help you troubleshoot common issues such as a investigating a compromised account or finding out who set up email forwarding for a mailbox."
+description: "You can use the Office 365 audit log search tool to help you troubleshoot common issues such as investigating a compromised account, finding out who set up email forwarding for a mailbox, or determining why an external user was able to successfully log in to your organization."
 ---

 # Search the Office 365 audit log to troubleshoot common scenarios